 This medication should not be used as a regular form of birth control.

-HOW TO USE: Take 1 tablet by mouth as soon as possible after unprotected sex.
-Take the second tablet by mouth 12 hours after taking the first dose.
+HOW TO USE: Take this medication by mouth as soon as possible after unprotected sex.
+Your instructions for use depend on the brand you take.
+Therefore, check the label on your brand and ask your doctor or pharmacist if you have any questions.
+Take as directed, usually 2 tablets at once; or take 1 tablet and then take the second tablet 12 hours after the first tablet.
 This medication may be taken with or without food.
 This medication works best when it is taken within 72 hours (3 days) after unprotected sex.
-In some cases, your doctor may instruct you to take both tablets at once.
-Take the medication exactly as prescribed by your doctor.

 The amount and timing of your period may be irregular after taking this medication.
 Notify your doctor immediately if your period is more than 7 days late.
 You may need to take a pregnancy test.